elleen-tiong/yelp_nlp/README.md

 ## Methodology

 The dataset was split into 70% train, 15% validation and 15% test.
 It was then converted into numerical features using TfidVectorizer, ignoring terms that appear in less than 3 reviews and terms that appear in more than 80% of reviews. ngram_range was set at (1,2) to include both unigrams and bigrams.
+Sublinear_tf scaling (term frequency) was set to True to prevent long reviews from dominating.

 ```
 vectorizer = TfidfVectorizer(